fawda123/rStrava/README.md

 ### Package overview

-The functions are in two categories depending on ease of use.
+The functions are in two categories depending on mode of use.
 The first category of functions scrape data from the public Strava website and the second category uses the API functions.
-The second category also requires an authentication token.
+The second category requires an authentication token.
 The help files for each category can be viewed using ```help.search```:

 ```r